The Ultimate Guide to Wedding Venue Dry Hire in the UK

 Begin with thorough venue assessment visits, ideally bringing along key suppliers to evaluate the space's potential and limitations.

-You'll want to check essential infrastructure like heating, sound systems, and toilet facilities while considering how the blank canvas can accommodate your styling vision.
+You'll want to inspect essential infrastructure, such as heating, sound systems, and toilet facilities, while considering how the blank canvas can accommodate your styling vision.

 Starting your planning at least 18 months ahead will give you ample time to research and secure the best suppliers for your celebration.